 Starting a GD can be daunting.
 But the right approach can be a productive and engaging experience for everyone involved.
 Here are some tips on how to start it:

 Introduce the topic: Introduce the topic or issue that will be discussed.
-This can be done by providing a brief background or context.
-Also, you can ask a thought-provoking question to get the group thinking.
+Provide a brief background or context.
+Also, ask a thought-provoking question to get the group thinking.

 Set ground rules: Establish some ground rules for the discussion.
 It can be respecting each other’s opinions, listening actively, and avoiding interruptions.
 This will help ensure that the discussion remains respectful and focused.